 Thich Quang Duc

-In Vietnam itself was in turmoil.
+Vietnam was in turmoil.
 Ho Chi Min's northern forces faced a series of leaders in South Vietnam.
 Malcolm Wilde Browne was Associated Press's first permanent correspondent in South Vietnam when he arrived there in 1961.
 The large majority of South Vietnamese were Buddhist, but the current President, Ngo Dinh Diem, was Roman Catholic and had instituted repressive Buddhist policies.
 On May 8, 1963 South Vietnamese soldiers had opened fire on a group of Buddhists who were flying the Buddhist flag--a violation of a government ban.
 Nine were killed.
 Protests followed.

 Thich Quang Duc